thomaszwagerman/fpl-solver/README.md

 This project aims to provide a **free and open-source** xP prediction algorithm, that is directly integrated with a solver.
 It only uses freely available data from the FPL API.

-This has obvious limitations compared to algorithms and solvers which can use pay-walled data (such as Opta, FFH), but we give the user flexibility to adjust the algorithm using a configuration file.
+This has obvious limitations compared to algorithms and solvers which can use pay-walled data (such as Opta, FBREF, FFH), but we give the user flexibility to adjust the algorithm using a configuration file.

+The introduction of **defensive contribution points** in 25/26, in particular, causes an issues because FPL do not provide any sensible data from which this can be deduced.

 ## ✨ Features